fdsc/UEFI-empty-application/README.md

 0. Build the project with FASM https://flatassembler.net
 1. Format the flash in FAT32
 2. Copy files from iso to the root of flash
+Do not copy iso folder.
+In root have EFI folder

 For make an iso image for VirtualBox machine